TheOneHyer/aspgen/README.md

 an uniform distribution.
 Thus, on average, guessing any single password requires guessing half of all possible password combinations.
-Ultimately, this means that guessing any single password requires enough time to guess half the passwords.
+Ultimately, this means that guessing any single password requires enough time to guess half of all possible password combinations.
 So, the time to guess a password is:

 time to guess = (password combinations) / 2 / (password guesses / sec)

-This calculation assumes that a hacker knows your exact number of password combinations and thus both the exact length and character set of your password.
-As a result, this calculation can be thought of as an effective minimum time to guess a password for most realistic scenarios.
+This calculation assumes that a hacker knows your exact number of password combinations, and thus both the exact length and character set of your password.
+As a result, this calculation can be thought of as an effective minimum time (on average) to guess a password for most realistic scenarios.

 In summary, secure passwords are random, long, and "complex". aspgen always generates random passwords and the user has the power to control